See our privacy notice

 Boosting morale and giving everyone something else to talk about is always going to be a good move.
 At Blackhawk Network we have a number of platforms that allow us to get social with our colleagues, both for fun and in celebration of one another.

-We’re using our internal social media platform, Yammer, to connect over the little things and keep people smiling – we've already asked colleagues to share pictures of their pet ‘helpers’ and of their desk set-ups.
-From next week we’ll be starting threads around family photos and ‘novel’ ways of working.
+We’re using our internal social media platform, Yammer, to connect over the little things and keep people smiling – during the lockdown we've asked colleagues to share pictures of their pet ‘helpers’ and of their desk set-ups.
+We've also started threads around family photos and ‘novel’ ways of working.

 Go a step further – we posted our favourite pet pics to our company LinkedIn profile, to share the love with our partners, customers and wider communities.